taimoorjassal/Algorithms-Made-Easy-1/README.md

 This was my 1st web application.
 This app helps in understanding of algorithms by creating animations of algorithms working.

-I worked with my partenr for this peoject.

 We implemented 2 algorithms initially
 A* Path Finding Algorithm